madeinua/lamp/README.md

 # Check Docker has access
 ls -la htdocs/
 ```

+**Why this happens:**
+- WordPress runs as `www-data` (UID 33) inside the container
+- Your host files are owned by your user (UID 1000)
+- Docker bind mounts preserve UID/GID, causing permission mismatches
+- The scripts switch ownership between www-data (for WordPress) and host user (for editing)

 ### Line Ending Issues (CRLF vs LF)
 If Apache fails to start with syntax errors: